ArcBlock/did-connect/README.md

 # DID Connect

-DID Connect is a decentralized identity protocol that enables seamless connection between decentralized identity and decentralized services.
+DID Connect is an open protocol that enables secure and seamless connection between decentralized identity and decentralized services.

+- Decentralized identity are managed with [DID Wallet](https://www.didwallet.io).
+- Decentralized services are usually served by Blocklets.

 This monorepo contains DID Connect implementation by ArcBlock. the implementation can be divided into 3 parts: